Corporate Governance Committee

 Nominating and Corporate Governance Committee Terms of Reference

 The board of directors (the “Board”) of Enerflex Ltd. (the “Corporation”) has established a Nominating and Corporate Governance Committee of the Board (the “Committee”), which shall consist of at least three independent directors.
 Members of the Committee shall be considered independent if they meet the test of independence contained in applicable securities legislation and the rules of any stock exchange on which securities of the Corporation are listed.

 The principal responsibilities of the Committee are reviewing and making recommendations as to all matters relating to effective corporate governance in order to assist the Board in carrying out its responsibilities.
 The Committee is responsible for assessing effectiveness of the Board, its size and composition, its committees, the Board's relationship to management and the individual performance and contribution of its directors.
-The Committee recommends the Board of Directors nominees for election at the annual meeting of shareholders.
+The Committee recommends the nominees for election to the Board at the annual meeting of shareholders.
 The Committee also identifies and recruits new directors and provides new director orientation.

 The mandate of the Committee is as follows: